What will Massage be like after Lockdown?

 Your therapy environment will be different and there will be new protocol but please be assured that the reason most of us come into this profession is our desire to help people and the passion we have for what we do and we will ensure that your experience, whatever form it takes, is done with love and care.

-If you are in any doubt about coming in for a treatment please contact your therapist beforehand, I am sure they will put your mind at ease.
+If you are in any doubt about coming for a treatment please contact your therapist beforehand, I am sure they will put your mind at east.

 more soon xx